-With restrictions being lifted, it’s exciting to think of all the ways we may be able to go back out into the world.
-However, it looks like things may still be a little different than last year.
-Never fear!
-There are still plenty of ways to celebrate dad that don’t cost a ton of money or require a night on the town!
+With restrictions being eased and more people getting vaccinated, it’s exciting to think of all the ways we may be able to go back out into the world.
+Even so, you may still want a low-key Father’s Day at home.
+Fortunately, there are plenty of ways to celebrate dad that don’t cost a ton of money or require a night on the town!
 Check out these ways to make the dad in your life feel cared for and special while spending Father’s Day at home.

 Ideas for Dad for Father’s Day at Home